 3. Building the carport ($12,000 to $25,000)

 This step still includes many price variations.
-Indeed, an attached carport will be significantly more expensive, especially if you opt for the same exterior siding as your home.
-Its price will be higher because it will have to be treated as an extension.
+For instance, an attached carport will be significantly more expensive, especially if you opt for the same exterior siding as your home.
+Its price will be higher as it will have to be treated as home extension.
 It can, however, be converted into a garage in future years, and thus bring more value to your home.

-As we live through snowy winters, to ensure that our carport can withstand this often heavy snow, it’s important that its foundations are solid – this applies to attached and detached carports alike.
+To ensure that your carport can withstand heavy snow and strong winds, it’s important that its foundations are solid – this applies to attached and detached carports alike.
+A specialized general contractor is likely to help you get the job done.
 In fact, a concrete foundation slab would be important and it’s strongly advised to have the concrete poured by a specialized contractor.
-Screwed piles can also be part of your structure to add more strength and durability – which also guarantees frost and snow resistance.
+Screwed piles or concrete piles can be also be used to add more strength and durability to your structure – which also guarantee frost and snow resistance.
 As for your carport installation, the process may not be that long depending on whether it’s a custom-made or a pre-fabricated port.
-However, it is always advisable to seek the assistance of a carport or garage contractor if you don’t want an avalanche to fall on your head on a winter morning before heading to work.

 You carport material choice

 You can choose wood or metal for your carport and you can easily adapt it to your home.
 It’s true that metal is often more expensive than wood, but you can very well choose the material to use according to your budget.
 The price difference can also vary depending on the size of your carport.
 The type of roofing you choose can be interesting as well.
 You can opt for a pitched roof, a flat one, shingles, or membrane roof.
 You can essentially choose anything you’d like and which you believe will match your home’s look.